 The case study of blockchain usage in the Philippines

 A fintech startup Coins.ph has transformed the way transactions were made in the Philippines.
 Coins.ph operate outside the Philippines, where transferring money electronically is popular but expensive.
-Coin.ph is using the blockchain technology to transform this radical system which doesn’t benefit the poor.
+Coin.ph is using blockchain technology to transform this radical system that doesn’t benefit the poor.

-The company has come up with a mobile app which enables quicker, cheaper and more direct funds transfer for those with limited access to formal banking services.
-The users can easily register and make accounts on the platform, by inputting their mobile number and further verifying their identity, digitally.
-The fund transfer is immediate and the transaction fee is the fraction of what the banks charge for their services.
+The company has come up with a mobile app that enables quicker, cheaper, and more direct funds transfer for those with limited access to formal banking services.
+The users can easily register and make accounts on the platform, by inputting their mobile numbers and further verifying their identity, digitally.
+The fund transfer is immediate and the transaction fee is a fraction of what the banks charge for their services.

-The system is a major advocate of equal participation of the most vulnerable populations in the financial system and also providing increased disposable income, better resilience to economic shocks.
+The system is a major advocate of equal participation of the most vulnerable populations in the financial system and also provides increased disposable income and better resilience to economic shocks.

 World witnessing such transformation